 The final problem representation concerns the highlighting of ‘norm critique’ as a tool to achieve gender equality.
 Vinnova states that:

 Norm-critical innovation concerns the challenging of norms to create new ideas and solutions that contribute to gender equality and equity.
-By scrutinising and analysing from a norm-critical perspective, we see things we would otherwise miss.
-This might be needs that are not met or target groups who are excluded because of how a solution or product is shaped. … - insufficiencies that impede social development and growth.
+By scrutinizing and analysing from a norm-critical perspective, we see things we would otherwise miss.
+This might be needs that are not met or target groups who are excluded because of how a solution or product is shaped. … – insufficiencies that impede social development and growth.
 (Vinnova 2020c, author’s translation)

 In the project descriptions, norm critique is mentioned as a tool to help increase women’s participation or to reach more women as a target group (P7).
-In one description, it is stated that the project will “norm-critically stimulate social innovation” and have a “norm-critical mode of operation in meetings and counselling” (P8).
+In one description, it is stated that the project will ‘norm-critically stimulate social innovation’ and have a ‘norm-critical mode of operation in meetings and counselling’ (P8).
 Hiring norm-critical consultants when developing an app is considered important (P9).
 Vinnova argues:

 Norm-critical innovation is, plain and simple, a way to find new insights and innovation potential in a systematic way, and to convert them into new solutions that contribute to inclusive social progress and sustainable growth.
 (Vinnova 2020c, author’s translation)

-Vinnova promotes norm critique and norm-critical innovation as a tool for gender equality; however, gender equality itself is re-articulated by both Vinnova and the projects to mean growth (for similar results see Ahl and Nelson, 2015).
-In sum, the problem with gender inequality is represented as a lack of knowledge, an issue of numbers, or a lack of norm critique.
+Vinnova promotes norm critique and norm-critical innovation as a tool for gender equality; however, gender equality itself is rearticulated by both Vinnova and the projects to mean growth (for similar results see Ahl and Nelson, 2015).
+In sum, the problem with gender inequality is represented as a lack of knowledge, an issue of numbers or a lack of norm critique.
 The last two mirror Vinnova’s own writings about gender equality.
 Norm critique is used as a tool to reach a larger market.
 Since women are often overlooked, both as innovators and as consumers, gender equality becomes a tool to reach an untapped market (Ahl and Nelson, 2015; Berglund et al., 2018).
 In this way, norm critique is framed as a tool for growth rather than a tool for justice.
 Furthermore, when gender inequality is articulated as a problem of numbers whereby women are outnumbered, it becomes a numerical issue and not an issue of the distribution of power (Berglund et al., 2018).
-This understanding of gender inequality is well studied in gender-equality research and has been criticised many times (Magnusson, Rönnblom, and Silius, 2008; Rönnblom, 2009; Squires, 2007; Bacchi and Eveline, 2010).
-Berglund et al. (2018, p.531) argues that women´s entreprenurship policy in Sweden has changed during the last two decades “from entrepreneurship as a way to create a more equal society, to the goal of unleashing women's entrepreneurial potential so they can contribute to economic growth”.
+This understanding of gender inequality is well studied in gender-equality research and has been criticized many times (Magnusson et al., 2008; Rönnblom, 2009; Squires, 2007; Bacchi and Eveline, 2010).
+Berglund et al. (2018, p.531) argue that women´s entrepreneurship policy in Sweden has changed during the last two decades ‘from entrepreneurship as a way to create a more equal society, to the goal of unleashing women's entrepreneurial potential so they can contribute to economic growth’.
 Yet another change can be discerned, a change towards articulating gender equality through the discourse of social innovation.

 The driving force of business

 Social enterprises can be understood and defined in different ways (Pol and Ville, 2009).
 The Swedish government sees the social enterprise as having three distinguishing features.
 First, whatever its commercial format, it is a means of tackling specific societal challenges.
 Secondly, results are measured not in terms of profit, but rather in relation to the goals formulated vis-à-vis the societal challenges that the business aims to overcome.
-And thirdly, the surplus value is mainly re-invested in the business or invested in another project aimed at tackling societal challenges, rather than extracted as profit for the owners (Regeringen, 2018, p.4).
+And thirdly, the surplus value is mainly reinvested in the business or invested in another project aimed at tackling societal challenges, rather than extracted as profit for the owners (Regeringen, 2018, p.4).
 The Strategy contends that: